MindsIgnited/ai-activity-summary/SETUP.md

 - Supports both GitLab.com and self-hosted GitLab instances
 - **Privacy**: Only your own commits, merge requests, issues, and comments will be included in the summary

 **Performance**: GitLab project data is fetched in parallel with a concurrency limit (default: 5).
+You can control what data is fetched using several environment variables:

+- `GITLAB_FETCH_COMMITS` - Control commit fetching (default: true)
+- `GITLAB_FETCH_COMMENTS` - Control comment fetching (default: true)
+- `GITLAB_FETCH_ISSUES` - Control issue fetching (default: true)
+- `GITLAB_FETCH_MR_NOTES` - Control merge request note fetching (default: true)
+- `GITLAB_FETCH_NOTES` - **Blanket flag**: If false, disables ALL note/comment fetching (overrides other comment/note flags)
-You can also control whether to fetch commits, comments, issues, or merge request notes using the `GITLAB_FETCH_COMMITS`, `GITLAB_FETCH_COMMENTS`, `GITLAB_FETCH_ISSUES`, and `GITLAB_FETCH_MR_NOTES` environment variables.
-Setting `GITLAB_FETCH_NESTED=false` disables all nested fetching (comments, notes, etc) regardless of the other flags.
-This allows you to tune performance and API usage for your needs.
-The concurrency limit can be set via the `GITLAB_PROJECT_CONCURRENCY` environment variable (see above) or adjusted in the code if you need to tune for your environment or API rate limits.
+- `GITLAB_FETCH_NESTED` - If false, disables all nested fetching (comments, notes, etc) regardless of other flags

+The `GITLAB_FETCH_NOTES` flag provides a simple way to disable all comment/note fetching at once, which is useful for performance tuning or when you only want top-level activities (commits, merge requests, issues).
+The concurrency limit can be set via the `GITLAB_PROJECT_CONCURRENCY` environment variable or adjusted in the code if you need to tune for your environment or API rate limits.

 ### Slack API
 1. Go to https://api.slack.com/apps